richardjonesnz/moodle-register/README.md

 User registration

-Testing with Mustache and PHP
+Testing with Mustache+Bootstrap and PHP

-Assume Moodle is installed in html/moodle folder.